The Golden Circle Iceland is a classic driving loop with impressive attractions: waterfalls, national park, geyser…

 Gullfoss is one of the most famous waterfalls in Iceland.
 Located on the Hvita river, it rushes and falls 32m (105ft) in two stages.
-Its flow is impressive, reaching 140m3/s in the summer time.
+Its flow is impressive, reaching 140m3/s in the summer.

 You can reach Gullfoss on Road 35.
-It is a 10 minute drive from the Haukadalur Geothermal area.
+It is a 10 minutes’ drive from the Haukadalur Geothermal area.
 It will take you 1h30 to drive back to Reykjavik via the same road or 1hour to drive to the town of Selfoss.
-GPS coordinates of Gullfoss higher parking: 64°19'30.9"N 20°07'49.3"W

 For more photos and planning information, check out my article dedicated to the Gullfoss Waterfall Iceland.

-Below are other places to see if you loop around the Golden Circle Iceland.
-Sadly I was on a tour so I did not stop there but I found pictures for you to help you decide if you include them on your itinerary.
-They correspond to the places listed on the Golden Circle Iceland Map at the beginning of the article plus one detour.
+Below are other places to see if you loop around the Golden Circle, Iceland.
+Sadly, with pictures for you to help you decide if you include them on your itinerary.
+They correspond to the places listed on the Golden Circle Iceland Map at the beginning of the article, plus detours.

-Bruarfoss is one of the most photogenic waterfall in Iceland.
+Bruarfoss is one of the most photogenic waterfalls in Iceland.
 It has a delicate shape and intense blue water.
 The only problem is to find it…

-For those looking to escape the crowds of the Blue Lagoon, your can try the secret lagoon.
-The facilities are not as extensive but you could have more peace and quiet to enjoy the place.
+For those looking to escape the crowds of the Blue Lagoon, you can try the secret lagoon.
+The facilities are not as extensive, but you could have more peace and quiet to enjoy the place.

 Kerid crater is appreciated for its contrasting color.
 With the turquoise of the pond in the caldera, the red of the volcanic rock and the green in summer or white in Winter.